-The following is management's response to the Financial Statements together with Additional Reports and the Report of the Independent Auditor for Years Ending September 30, 2015 and 2014.
-Since all Prior Year Comments have been resolved, there are no FY 14 Addenda to which responses are needed.
-There is one Current Year Comment to address.
+The following is management's response to the Financial Statements together with Additional Reports and the Report of the Independent Auditor for Years Ending September 30, 2016 and 2015.
+After discussions at four meetings, a workable strategy for the resolution of the Prior Year Comment 2015-1 was recently determined at the February 10, 2017 Quarterly Trustee Meeting.
+An explanation is included in this response.
+Additionally, there is one Current Year Comment [2016-1] to address.

-PRIOR YEAR COMMENTS THAT CONTINUE TO APPLY & CURRENT YEAR ADDENDA:
+PRIOR YEAR COMMENT THAT CONTINUES TO APPLY & CURRENT YEAR ADDENDA: